-Secondary School Teachers, Except Special and Career/Technical Education Career Video
+Secondary School Teachers, Except Special and Vocational Education Career Video

 Description: Teach students in one or more subjects, such as English, mathematics, or social studies at the secondary level in public or private schools.
 May be designated according to subject matter specialty.